jkrshw/jessek-blog/content/Posts/continuous-blog.md

 script: make publish
 ```

 This script will set up a python 2.7 environment and install the dependencies specified in the requirements.txt file.
-You may need to generate the requirements.txt file if you don't alreay have one
+You may need to generate the ```requirements.txt``` file if you don't already have one

 ```bash
 pip freeze > requirements.txt